-This bill amends the Code of West Virginia to revise the regulations surrounding compulsory school attendance, particularly for home-schooled children and the establishment of a "School Choice Portal."
+This bill amends the Code of West Virginia to address compulsory school attendance, particularly for home-schooled children and the establishment of a "School Choice Portal."
 It eliminates the requirement for home-schooling parents to provide proof of a high school diploma or equivalent for the instructor.
-Instead, it introduces a new process for submitting necessary documentation electronically through the School Choice Portal, which is expected to be operational by the 2025-2026 school year.
-The bill also mandates that county or state boards review any pending child abuse or neglect investigations before approving home instruction requests, ensuring a safeguard for children's welfare.
+Instead, it introduces a streamlined process for submitting necessary paperwork through the new portal, which is designed to meet specific security and usability standards.
+The bill also mandates that county or state boards review any pending child abuse or neglect investigations before approving home instruction requests, ensuring a level of oversight in the home education process.

 Committee Substitute: 18-8-1